 Sponsoring Disc Golf Events

 We have a long and exciting history and we want to document it with more photos, videos, facts and info.

 Have something to share?
 Share it with us here!

-The Kansas City Flying Disc Club was established in 1988 and was put together to help promote the sport of Disc Golf as well as other flying disc sports.
+The Kansas City Flying Disc Club was established in 1988 to help promote the sport of Disc Golf as well as other flying disc sports.
 The KCFDC, now nearly 400 members strong, works in cooperation with the areas Parks and Recreation Departments in maintaining and improving the many public courses in the metro region.
 Most club activities involve taking care of courses, running leagues and smaller local and regional events, and working with communities to get new courses installed.
 The KCFDC helps local parks departments because besides being a great sport, disc golf is an excellent low-cost, healthful, and fun recreation for people of all ages.